nod-ai/SHARK-Studio/README.md

 ./setup_venv.sh
 source shark.venv/bin/activate
 ```
+NOTE: SHARK Runtime pre-built binaries are not generated for Ubuntu versions prior to 20.04.

 For example if you want to use Python3.10 and upstream IREE with TF Import tools you can use the environment variables like:
 ```
 # PYTHON=python3.10 VENV_DIR=0617_venv IMPORTER=1 USE_IREE=1 ./setup_venv.sh